hautahi/hospital_pricing/round1_scrape/README.md

 # Round 1 Scraping Code

+The initial scraping/crawling process is divided into several rounds.
+This folder contains the code and output from the first round.

 ## File Descriptions
 - `1.google_search.py` takes the hospital list `../Hospital_General_Information.csv` and grabs the top 3 pages in a google search, which are then stored as additional columns in `../Hospital_General_Information_url.csv`.